zx64/direct816-demos/README.md

 inside the documentation using a [WASM port](https://github.com/pimoroni/badgeware-web/).

 The existing driver converts from 32-bit RGB888 landscape to 16-bit RGB565 portrait every
-update, which is great if you don't want to care about handling that but you can get increased performance if you're willing to deal with these steps yourself.
+update, which makes it easier to focus on getting cool stuff on screen but you can get increased performance if you're willing to handle the extra complexity.

 While the ST7789 is able to rotate pixel data given to it, it is unable to do so without introducing an ugly diagonal tear line, even if you are perfectly syncing with its vsync signal.

 My branch adds two modes to the ST7789 driver: Direct 8 and Direct 16.

+(Direct8 grew out of me using palettes to simplify my testing of Direct16 and figured I might as well implement an 8-bit mode as a convenience feature in the driver)

 ## Direct16
 Enable with `display.direct16(True)`